 Do you want to guarantee perfect and secure envelopes to your important customers?
 If you haven’t yet considered this, I’d suggest starting now.
 “Adhesive‐related issues are the number one cause for customer returns,” according to the Envelope Manufacturers Association.
 Some envelope converters may say, “Our envelopes open and stay closed just fine.”
 Is this acceptable?
 An experienced converter will know to ask a customer where the envelopes will travel or how they will be stored to enable the right selection of adhesive.
 But, in regards to actually applying the glue, what are the right questions to ask?
 If you are buying envelopes, I’d likely be impressed with any additional knowledge on the subject.
 This type of expertise could be what helps decide to use one envelope converter over another.

 In addition to proper gumming, quality inspection will ensure that the adhesive has been accurately applied at high line speeds.
-Quality inspection will assure an end user that the important documents inside their envelopes are secure, without manual operator intervention.
+A quality inspection will assure an end-user that the important documents inside their envelopes are secure, without manual operator intervention.
 If you have ever had to manually check envelopes for quality, you know that this is a big time-saver.
 Specifically, quality assurance gum inspection sensors guarantee that envelope side seam flaps are glued flawlessly in volume, start and stop, and overall length.

 Using an intelligent gluing system with quality assurance will increase business.
 Here is a quick run-down on how manufacturing a consistent end product will help you: